ahmohbati/SecOn/ThirdPartyIntegration.md

 We don't provide free support for third party systems, so this wiki page will be just a brief introduction to how you would accomplish this.
 If you need commercial support, please see: http://www.securityonionsolutions.com

 #### How do I send Bro and OSSEC logs to an external syslog collector? ####
-Configure /etc/syslog-ng/syslog-ng.conf with a new "destination" to forward to your external syslog collector and then restart syslog-ng.
+Configure `/etc/syslog-ng/syslog-ng.conf` with a new `destination` to forward to your external syslog collector and then restart `syslog-ng`.

 #### How do I send IDS alerts to an external system? ####

 2 options:

-- Edit ALL /etc/nsm/HOSTNAME-INTERFACE/barnyard2`*`.conf files on ALL sensors with a new "output" to send IDS alerts to your external systems and then restart all barnyard2 instances:
+- Edit ALL `/etc/nsm/HOSTNAME-INTERFACE/barnyard2*.conf` files on ALL sensors with a new `output` to send IDS alerts to your external systems and then restart all barnyard2 instances:
 ```
 sudo nsm_sensor_ps-restart --only-barnyard2
 ```

 OR

-- On your master server (running sguild), configure /etc/syslog-ng/syslog-ng.conf with a new "source" to monitor /var/log/nsm/securityonion/sguild.log for "Alert Received" lines and a new "destination" to send to your external system, and then restart syslog-ng.
-To do this modify /etc/syslog-ng/syslog-ng.conf and add the following lines:
+- On your master server (running sguild), configure `/etc/syslog-ng/syslog-ng.conf` with a new `source` to monitor `/var/log/nsm/securityonion/sguild.log` for `Alert Received` lines and a new `destination` to send to your external system, and then restart `syslog-ng`.
+To do this modify `/etc/syslog-ng/syslog-ng.conf` and add the following lines:
 ```
 # This line specifies where the sguild.log file is located, and informs syslog-ng to tail the file, the program_override inserts the string sguil_alert into the string
 source s_sguil { file("/var/log/nsm/securityonion/sguild.log" program_override("sguil_alert")); };